soderlind/autoactivate-searchwp-index/README.md

 # Autoactivate SearchWP default Index

 This plugin will autoactivate SearchWP default index when the SearchWP plugin is activated.
+The plugin emulates the "Save" button on the SearchWP Engines tab.

 # Prerequisites